Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

-The reassuring look on Ol’ Will’s face was ‘not’ very reassuring to Tom or anyone else.
+The reassuring looks on Ol’ Will’s face was ‘not’ very reassuring to Tom or anyone else.

-With the extra ranch animals that came along on the trip made the space in the trailer quite overcrowded.
-The horses got restless and nearly kicked Patsy, the yard dog in the head and some were just crammed in together tighter than a can of sardines.
+With the extra ranch animals that came along on the trip, it made the space in the trailer quite overcrowded.
+The horses got restless and nearly kicked Patsy in the head and some were just crammed in together tighter than a can of sardines.
 Kody kept a lookout for the rodeo grounds while he and Ol’ Will played checkers most of the way.

 “Hey everyone, I see the rodeo grounds up ahead!”
 Kody shouted out.

-The owners pulled the horse trailer into the driveway and over to the back edge of the grounds.
-This worked out perfect for the Bronco Riding Roosters and their crews to have their rodeos in private.
-Because humans are annoying and they don't understand anything the animals say.
+The owners pulled the horse trailers into the driveway and over to the back edge of the rodeo grounds.
+This worked out perfectly for the Bronco Riding Roosters and their crews to have their rodeos in private.
+Because humans are annoying and they don’t understand anything the animals say.

 “Could this be what loves feels like?”
 He questions himself.

-His mind was clouded with thoughts of having his own family of baby chicks with Miss.
+His mind is clouded with thoughts of having his own family of baby chicks with Miss.
 Tina as their Mommy and him as a Daddy.
-During those few moments his thoughts drifted off, he was not focusing on the rodeo, it's as if everything disappeared and he was somewhere else.
+Those few moments his thoughts drifted off, he was not focusing on the rodeo, it’s as if everything disappeared and he was somewhere else.
 He shook his head, rubbed his eyes, then realized where he ‘really’ is!

 He walked slowly towards the stalls.
 He wanted to get a good look at the meanest horse alive, and just as he looked up, there he was.
 He stepped back a little stunned at how tall the horse was.
-He sneaked into the stall slowly and carefully to get a better peek at White Lightning.
+He snuck around the stall slowly and carefully to get a better peek at White Lightning.
 He was looking for anything that might give him an edge.

-“He’s quite a big horse, Tom, what’s on your mind about this?”
+“He’s quite a big horse, Tom, what’s on your mind about this?
 Still thinking you can take him on?”
-Ol’ Will questioned as he snuck up on Tom.
+Ol’ Will questioned as he walked up on Tom.
 But he did not reply, his eyes were fixed on the size of the horse.

-Tom didn't see anything but a black mark in the shape of a lightning bolt on the horse's left shoulder.
-Tom started feeling a tingle inside as he walked around the stall.
+Tom didn’t see anything but a black mark in the shape of a lightning bolt on the horse’s left shoulder.
+He began to feel a tingle inside as he walked around the stall.

 “Focus, focus!”
 He repeated to himself.
 Horses can smell fear, (so Tom smelled under his armpits to see if he could smell himself or not.)

-Tom began flapping his wings and jumping toward the horse kicking his spurred boots at him to get his attention...
+Tom started flapping his wings and jumping toward the horse kicking his spurred boots at him to get his attention...

 “Who’s scared now, you overgrown pony?”
 Tom yelled aloud.